omise/omise-android/README.md

 The `Client` class will automatically dispatch the network call on an internal background thread and will call listener methods on the thread that initially calls the send method.

 ## Authorizing Payment
-Some payment methods require the customers to authorize the payment via an authorized URL.
-This includes the [3-D Secure verification](https://www.omise.co/fraud-protection#3-d-secure), [Internet Banking payment](https://www.omise.co/offsite-payment), [Alipay](https://www.omise.co/alipay), etc. Omise Android SDK provides a built in class to do the authorization.
+Some payment methods require the customer to authorize the payment via an authorization URL.
+This includes the [3-D Secure verification](https://www.omise.co/fraud-protection#3-d-secure), [Internet Banking payment](https://www.omise.co/offsite-payment), [Alipay](https://www.omise.co/alipay), etc. Omise Android SDK provides a built in class to handle the authorization.

 #### Authorizing Payment activity